 - Are you a student?
 Go to this group.

 You can filter through.
 If you’re a solopreneur, you don’t have much help in your business yet.
-Filter through with an autoresponder and direct people to the right place or the right person because you can’t spend 2 to 3 hours a day in your inbox.
-You‘ll completely eliminate the time that you have to grow your business, right?
+Filter through with an autoresponder and direct people to the right place or person, because you can’t spend two to three hours a day in your inbox.
+You‘ll eliminate the time that you have to grow your business, right?

 More Email Tips

-So another tip with email I will give you is that I do not reply with a long wordy response.
+So, another tip for email I’ll give you is that I don’t reply with an extended, wordy response.
 My customer service person does that.
 Again, we will keep it very real.
 I reply typically with one sentence.
 It is a:

 Most of my emails go to my team, so they recognize that if you email me, you’ll get the most efficient and streamlined answer possible.
-If I need to reply to a student, a collaboration opportunity, a colleague, or something of that nature, I will take a little bit longer to craft an email.
-However, my emails are always succinct, simple, and to the point.
+If I need to reply to a student, a collaboration opportunity, a colleague, or something similar, I will take a little longer to craft an email.
+However, my emails are always succinct, straightforward, and to the point.

 If you want to talk with me, we will hop on a Zoom call or have a Voxer chat.
 I will not have conversations with you via email.
-That is just Bad Business 101 because you don’t know how emails will be construed.
+That’s just Bad Business 101 because you don’t know how emails will be interpreted.
 Also, every single thing that you write is forever documented.
 So be mindful of that as you’re dealing with things via email.
-These tips will reduce your email overload and give you more time to work on your business
+These tips will reduce your email overload and give you more time to work on your business.

-The 3rd Time Waster Is a Lack of Clear Goals and Priorities
+Third Time Waster: Lack of Clear Goals and Priorities

-If you don’t know what you are sitting down to do and work on, you will be led to unfocused work and unproductive activity.
-That’s what it looks like to have a lack of clear goals and priorities.
+If you don’t know what you’re sitting down to do and work on, you’ll be led to unfocused work and unproductive activity.
+That’s what it looks like to lack clear goals and priorities.
 A study by the Harvard Business Review said 36% of professionals could not name their organization’s top priorities.

-That means a tiny bit over one-third of the people in a professional organization, whether that is a brick-and-mortar, career-focused business, or an online business, only one-third of them knew the entire company’s goal.
-If your team and you have no idea what the direction is of the business and organization, not just this year but this month and this week, you are going to spend time, and your company will waste money on tasks that don’t move the needle.
+That means a tiny bit over one-third of the people in a professional organization, whether it’s a brick-and-mortar, career-focused business or an online business, only know one-third of the entire company’s goal.
+If your team and you have no idea what the direction of the industry and organization is, not just for this year but also for this month and this week, you will spend time, and your company will waste money on tasks that don’t move the needle.

 And when I say move the needle, I mean grow your leads or make revenue, period.
-Those are things that grow a business.
+Those are things that produce a business.
 You are a company.
-I believe 90% of you are for profit.
-10% of you here are doing mission work.
+I believe 90% of you are for-profit.
+Ten percent of you here are doing mission work.
 You’re a nonprofit.
 I’m 100% with you on that.
 But you’re still here to grow your mission.
 You’re still here to grow your message.

 Get Super Clear on Your Goals and Priorities